What L&D support is available?

 - Expanding your experiences – seeking available project team/working group opportunities or seeking out opportunities to experience different roles, by asking to shadow a colleague, or by getting involved in initiatives e.g. green impact , wellbeing etc, presenting at meetings, participating in interview selection panels, volunteering to assist in organisation wide events e.g. graduation.
 In taking responsibility for your own growth and development , you may want to consider briefly experiencing another area of work through shadowing or a longer exposure through a secondment.

-Manager Tip: Think of available opportunities for different career experiences, in order to stretch employees, as part of PDR conversations.
-For further help, guidance and support, visit our PDR Resources.
+Think of available opportunities for different career experiences, in order to stretch employees, as part of PDR conversations.
+For further help, guidance and support, visit our PDR Support Available for Staff page.